emmett-framework/emmett/docs/validations.md

 phone = Field(validation={'match': '^1?((-)\d{3}-?|\(\d{3}\))\d{3}-?\d{4}$'})
 ```

-`'match'` also accepts two some parameters:
+`'match'` also accepts some parameters:

 - the `search` parameter (default to `False`), which will use the regex method `search` instead of the `match` one
 - the `strict` parameter (default to `False`), which will only matches the beginning of the string.